 [As background, see: Mechanism of Karma: Common Mahayana Presentation]

-The Chittamatra and Madhyamaka Systems Other Than Gelug Prasangika
+The Sautrantika, Chittamatra and Madhyamaka Systems Other Than Gelug Prasangika

 Karmic Impulses and Karmic Actions

 Karmic impulses as well as karmic actions may be constructive (dge-ba, virtuous), destructive (mi-dge-ba, nonvirtuous), or unspecified (lung-ma-bstan, neutral).
-The standard texts usually discuss only the constructive and destructive varieties.

-- The first phase of karmic force is as a karmic action itself, whether it be a physical, verbal, or mental karmic action,
+- The first phase of karmic force is as a karmic action itself, whether it be a physical, verbal, or mental karmic action.

 - The second phase arises after the action ceases, when the karmic force as a karmic action undergoes a phase transition.
 It then becomes karmic force that has taken on the essential nature of a karmic tendency (sa-bon-gyi ngo-bor gyur-ba).
 This second phase of karmic force is both a karmic force and a karmic tendency (sa-bon, Skt. bija).
-It is still either a positive or a negative karmic force, and thus still either a constructive or a destructive phenomenon.
-This is because if something is a positive or a negative karmic force, it is pervasive that it is constructive or destructive.
+It is still either a positive or a negative karmic force, and thus still either a tainted constructive or a destructive phenomenon.
+This is because if something is a positive or a negative karmic force, it is pervasive that it is tainted constructive or destructive.

 Also, to avoid confusion, let us use the term obvious karmic potential for karmic force as a karmic action and nonobvious karmic potential for karmic force as a karmic legacy. that is simply the action and not its legacy.
-Thus, the first phase of a karmic force is the positive or negative karmic energy; the second phase is the positive or negative karmic potential.
+Thus, the first phase of a karmic force is the obvious positive or negative karmic potential; the second phase is the nonobvious positive or negative karmic potential.

 Two Types of Karmic Habit

-In summary, there are two types of karmic force: what we shall call a "karmic energy" and a "karmic potential."
-There are two types of karmic legacy: what we shall call a "karmic potential" and a "karmic tendency."
+In summary, there are two types of karmic force: what we shall call an "obvious karmic potential" and a "nonobvious karmic potential."
+There are two types of karmic legacy: what we shall call a "nonobvious karmic potential" and a "karmic tendency."
 And there are two types of karmic latency: what we shall call a "karmic legacy" and a "karmic constant habit."

 Other Applications of the Technical Terms

 This terminology can also help us to make sense when the terms sabon (seed) and bagchag (habit) are used in conjunction with disturbing emotions and attitudes (nyon-mongs, afflictive emotions), grasping for true existence (bden-‘dzin), and what we call in the West "memories."
-They all are latencies (bagchag) and unspecified.
+They all are latencies (bag-chag) and obstructive unspecified phenomena.

 The term network of positive force (bsod-nams-kyi tshogs, collection of merit) appears as a technical term only in reference to an enlightenment-building network of positive force, built up with bodhichitta and resulting in enlightenment.
 However, to make the explanation of the mechanism of karma easier to understand, I think we can also speak of a "samsara-building network of positive force."
 If we accept that convention, then we can also speak of a "samsara-building network of negative force" and, as a general term for both, we can speak of "networks of karmic force."
-A network of karmic force would cover both phases of karmic force: when the karmic force is karmic energy and when it is karmic potential.
-They are either constructive or destructive.
+A network of karmic force would cover both phases of karmic force: when the karmic force is obvious karmic potential and when it is nonobvious karmic potential.

 I think "network" gives a clearer understanding than "collection."
 A network connects a lot of different points so that there is some sort of collective interaction.
 All of them connect with each other in different ways.

-As a general term, the term I have coined, karmic aftermath, includes not just the karmic legacies – the karmic potentials, tendencies, and constant habits.
-It also includes the full networks of karmic force, which span both phases of karmic force, not just the karmic-potential phase, but also the karmic-energy phase during the action itself.
+As a general term, the term I have coined, karmic aftermath, includes not just the karmic legacies – the nonobvious karmic potentials, tendencies, and constant habits.
+It also includes the full networks of karmic force, which span both phases of karmic force, not just the nonobvious karmic potential phase, but also the obvious karmic potential phase during the action itself.
 "Aftermath," here refers to after the karmic urge, not to after the action has ceased.

 The Gelug Prasangika System

-The Gelug Prasangika tenet system accepts the same use of technical terms and pervasions as do the Chittamatra and other Madhyamaka systems, but with two major differences.
-For both points of difference, Gelug Prasangika follows the presentation of the Vaibhashika-Sautrantika system.
+The Gelug Prasangika tenet system accepts, for the most part, the same use of technical terms and pervasions as do the Sautrantika, Chittamatra and other Madhyamaka systems, but with several major differences.
+For both points of difference, Gelug Prasangika follows the presentation of the Vaibhashika system.

-The karmic energy of physical and verbal actions has two phases, not just one.
+The karmic force of physical and verbal actions has two aspects, each of which has two phases: